 MUTUAL FUNDS VS. ETFS: WHAT YOU SHOULD KNOW ABOUT THESE INVESTMENTS

 Looking to invest in mutual funds or exchange-traded funds (ETFs)?
 If so, there are some fundamental differences between the two that you should know before you start.
-With benefits and risks to both, here’s the scoop on mutual funds and ETFs.
+With benefits and risks to both, here’s what you need to know about mutual funds and ETFs.

-A mutual fund is an investment vehicle that pools your money together with money from other investors with similar objectives for the purpose of investing in different types of securities.
-Mutual funds are handled by professional money managers, who invest with the goal of earning a return for the pool.
+A mutual fund is an investment vehicle (or product) that pools your money together with money from other investors with similar objectives for the purpose of investing in different types of securities.
+Mutual funds are handled by professional money managers, who invest with the goal of earning a return for the pool of fund and investors.

 ETFs are funds that are made up of a basket of securities like stocks, bonds and other assets.
 ETFs trade like a stock and can be bought or sold during normal trading hours.
 This freedom to buy and sell is called intra-day trading.

 Both mutual funds and ETFs are diversified investments, meaning as an investor, you can buy a basket of securities that are balanced to meet your overall investment objectives and risk threshold, making them lower risk investments.